 After training as a contemporary dancer, Amanda performed with European dance companies for over ten years.
 In Europe, most contemporary dance companies engage in educational outreach work alongside the performance touring schedule.
 Amanda was fortunate enough to work with three companies in particular – attik DANCE, Panta Rei Danseteater and Bare Bones – that placed a strong emphasis on teaching as a means to inspire and educate young audiences.
 It was during this time that she gained a strong grounding in teaching creatively focused dance and physical theatre workshops.

 Her work in this time included the provision of creative dance classes for children aged 5-11.
-The classes took place within the school day and were designed to meet curriculum standards for dance and to support student learning across all subject areas (e.g. science, geography, history, literature).
-Amanda also collaborated with the South Downs SSP and East Sussex County Council to design, direct and produce a filmed dance resource entitled ‘Learning in Motion’ which was delivered to primary schools along with a written resource pack.
-To complement the resource, Amanda delivered after-school training sessions for school staff.
+Classes took place within the school day and were designed to meet curriculum standards for dance and to support student learning across all subject areas (e.g. science, geography, history, literature).
+Amanda collaborated with the South Downs SSP and East Sussex County Council to produce a filmed dance resource entitled ‘Learning in Motion’ which was delivered to primary schools along with a written resource pack and training sessions for school staff.

-In addition to this work, Amanda worked with individual classes, whole schools and consortiums of schools to choreograph performances; performances which highlighted the creative skills of the children themselves.
-She also co-choreographed, directed and performed in a duet entitled ‘This is How We Do It’ about the art of dance making, which toured into approximately 30 schools.
+In addition, Amanda collaborated with individual classes, schools and consortiums of schools to choreograph performances which highlighted the creative skills of the children.
+She also co-choreographed, directed and performed in a duet entitled ‘This is How We Do It’ about the art of dance making, which toured into over 30 schools.